zinrai/chroot-prep/README.md

 1. **Base Protection**: Your original chroot environment is never modified
 2. **Easy Reset**: Remove the overlay to return to a clean state
 3. **Space Efficient**: Only changes consume additional disk space
-4. **Multiple Experiments**: Create different overlays from the same base
+4. **Multiple Experiments**: Create different named overlays from the same base

 ## Command Reference